 - SQL Server uses

-When a join hint is specified, the two tables will not be reordered by the optimizer.
+When you specify a join hint, the two tables will not be reordered by the optimizer.
 The reordering behavior has the following characteristics, which can be affected by hints:

 a JOIN b, CockroachDB will not try to commute to